 Final special conditions; request for comments.

-These special conditions are issued for Dassault Aviation Mystere-Falcon 50 airplanes modified by Garrett Aviation Services.
-These airplanes will have novel and unusual design features when compared to the state of technology envisioned in the airworthiness standards for transport category airplanes.
+These special conditions are issued for Dassault Aviation Mystere-Falcon 50 airplanes modified by ElectroSonics.
+These modified airplanes will have a novel or unusual design feature when compared to the state of technology envisioned in the airworthiness standards for transport category airplanes.
 The modification incorporates the installation of dual Electronic Primary Flight Display systems that perform critical functions.
-The applicable airworthiness regulations do not contain adequate or appropriate safety standards for the protection of these systems from the effects of high-intensity radiated fields (HIRF).
-These special conditions contain the additional safety standards that the Administrator considers necessary to establish a level of safety equivalent to that provided by the existing airworthiness standards.
+The applicable airworthiness regulations do not contain adequate or appropriate safety standards for the protection of these systems from the effects of high-intensity-radiated fields (HIRF).
+These special conditions contain the additional safety standards that the Administrator considers necessary to establish a level of safety equivalent to that established by the existing airworthiness standards.

-Comments on these special conditions may be mailed in duplicate to: Federal Aviation Administration, Transport Airplane Directorate, Attn: Rules Docket (ANM-113), Docket No. NM218, 1601 Lind Avenue SW., Renton, Washington, 98055-4056; or delivered in duplicate to the Transport Airplane Directorate at the above address.
-All comments must be marked: Docket No. NM218.
-Comments may be inspected in the Rules Docket weekdays, except Federal holidays, between 7:30 a.m. and 4:00 p.m.Start Further Info
+Comments on these special conditions may be mailed in duplicate to: Federal Aviation Administration, Transport Airplane Directorate, Attention: Rules Docket (ANM-113), Docket No. NM196, 1601 Lind Avenue SW., Renton, Washington 98055-4056; or delivered in duplicate to the Transport Airplane Directorate at the above address.
+All comments must be marked: Docket No. NM196.
+Comments may be inspected in the Rules Docket weekdays, except Federal holidays, between 7:30 a.m. and 4 p.m.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-On April 12, 2002, Garrett Aviation Services, 1200 North Airport Drive, Start Printed Page 35896Capital Airport, Springfield, IL 62707, applied for a supplemental type certificate (STC) to modify Dassault Aviation Mystere-Falcon 50 airplanes approved under Type Certificate No. A46EU.
+On July 3, 2001, ElectroSonics, 4391 International Gateway, Columbus, Ohio, applied for a Supplemental Type Certificate (STC) to modify Dassault Aviation Mystere-Falcon 50 airplanes.
 The Dassault Aviation Mystere-Falcon 50 is a small transport category airplane.
-The Dassault Aviation Mystere-Falcon 50 airplanes are powered by three Turbofan Engines with a maximum takeoff weight of 40,780 pounds.
-The aircraft operate with a 2-pilot crew and can hold up to 19 passengers.
-The modification incorporates the installation of a Rockwell Collins ProLine 21 Display System, a Collins AHS-3000 Attitude-Heading Reference System, and a Goodrich GH-3000 Electronic Standby Display.
-The ProLine 21 system consists of dual Electronic Primary Flight Display systems that replace the existing Primary Flight Display systems.
-These systems have the potential to be vulnerable to high-intensity radiated fields (HIRF) external to the airplane.
+The Dassault Aviation Mystere-Falcon 50 airplanes are powered by three AlliedSignal Model TFE 731-3-1C Turbofan Engines with a maximum takeoff weight of 38,800 pounds.
+This aircraft operates with a 2-pilot crew and can hold up to 19 passengers.
+The modification incorporates the installation of a Rockwell Collins FDS-2000 Flight Display System.
+The FDS-2000 is a replacement for the existing Analog Flight Instrumentation, while also providing additional functional capability and redundancy in the system.
+The avionics/electronics and electrical systems installed in this airplane have the potential to be vulnerable to high-intensity radiated fields (HIRF) external to the airplane.

 Type Certification Basis

-If the Administrator finds that the applicable airworthiness regulations (that is, 14 CFR part 25, as amended) do not contain adequate or appropriate safety standards for the Dassault Aviation Mystere-Falcon 50 airplanes because of novel or unusual design features, special conditions are prescribed under the provisions of § 21.16.
+If the Administrator finds that the applicable airworthiness regulations (that is, part 25, as amended) do not contain adequate or appropriate safety standards for the Dassault Aviation Mystere-Falcon 50 airplanes modified by ElectroSonics because of a novel or unusual design feature, special conditions are prescribed under the provisions of § 21.16.

-In addition to the applicable airworthiness regulations and special conditions, the Dassault Aviation Mystere-Falcon 50 airplanes must comply with the fuel vent and exhaust emission requirement of 14 CFR part 34 and the noise certification requirement of part 36.
+In addition to the applicable airworthiness regulations and special conditions, these Dassault Aviation Mystere-Falcon 50 airplanes must comply with the fuel vent and exhaust emission requirements of 14 CFR part 34, and the noise certification requirements of part 36.

 Special conditions are initially applicable to the model for which they are issued.
-Should Garrett Aviation Services apply at a later date for a supplemental type certificate to modify any other model already included on the same type certificate to incorporate the same novel or unusual design features, these special conditions would also apply to the other model under the provisions of 14 CFR 21.101(a)(1).
+Should ElectroSonics apply at a later date for a supplemental type certificate to modify any other model included on the same type certificate to incorporate the same novel or unusual design feature, these special conditions would also apply to the other model under the provisions of § 21.101(a)(1).

 Novel or Unusual Design Features

-The Dassault Aviation Mystere-Falcon 50 airplanes modified by Garrett Aviation Services will incorporate dual Electronic Primary Flight Display systems that will perform critical functions.
-The modification incorporates the installation of a Rockwell Collins ProLine 21 Display System, a Collins AHS-3000 Attitude-Heading Reference System, and a Goodrich GH-3000 Electronic Standby Display.
-The ProLine 21 system consists of dual Electronic Primary Flight Display systems that replace the existing Primary Flight Display systems.
-These systems have the potential to be vulnerable to high-intensity radiated fields (HIRF) external to the airplane.
-The current airworthiness standards (14 CFR part 25) do not contain adequate or appropriate safety standards for the protection of this equipment from the adverse effect of HIRF.
+As noted earlier, the Dassault Aviation Mystere-Falcon 50 airplanes modified by ElectroSonics will incorporate dual Electronic Primary Flight Display systems that will perform critical functions.
+These systems may be vulnerable to high-intensity radiated fields external to the airplane.
+The current airworthiness standards of part 25 do not contain adequate or appropriate safety standards for the protection of this equipment from the adverse effects of HIRF.
 Accordingly, this system is considered to be a novel or unusual design feature.

 There is no specific regulation that addresses protection requirements for electrical and electronic systems from HIRF.
-Increased power levels from ground-based radio transmitters and the growing use of sensitive electrical and electronic systems to command and control airplanes have made it necessary to provide adequate protection.
+Increased power levels from ground-based radio transmitters and the growing use of sensitive avionics/electronics and electrical systems to command and control airplanes have made it necessary to provide adequate protection.

-To ensure that a level of safety is achieved equivalent to that intended by the regulations incorporated by reference, special conditions are needed for the Dassault Aviation Mystere-Falcon 50 airplanes modified by Garrett Aviation Services.
-These special conditions require that new avionics/electronics and electrical systems, which perform critical functions, be designed and installed to preclude component damage and interruption of function due to both the direct and indirect effects of HIRF.
+To ensure that a level of safety is achieved that is equivalent to that intended by the regulations incorporated by reference, special conditions are needed for the Dassault Aviation Mystere-Falcon 50 airplanes modified by ElectroSonics.
+These special conditions require that new avionics/electronics and electrical systems that perform critical functions be designed and installed to preclude component damage and interruption of function due to both the direct and indirect effects of HIRF.

 High-Intensity Radiated Fields (HIRF)

-With the trend toward increased power levels from ground-based transmitters, plus the advent of space and satellite communications, coupled with electronic command and control of the airplane, the immunity of critical digital avionics systems to HIRF must be established.
+With the trend toward increased power levels from ground-based transmitters, plus the advent of space and satellite communications coupled with electronic command and control of the airplane, the immunity of critical avionics/electronics and electrical systems to HIRF must be established.

 a.
 The threat must be applied to the system elements and their associated wiring harnesses without the benefit of airframe shielding.